knokko/Custom-Items/README.md

 # Dependencies:

-API doesn't rely on any dependencies.
+API only relies on BitHelper (code is on github.com/knokko/BitHelper).

-BasePlugin relies on CraftBukkit (obviously), API (the javaproject within this repository), BitHelper (code is on github.com/knokko/BitHelper) and CorePlugin (code is on github.com/knokko/Core-Plugin-1.12.2).
+BasePlugin relies on CraftBukkit (obviously), API (the javaproject within this repository), BitHelper and CorePlugin (code is on github.com/knokko/Core-Plugin-1.12.2).

 Editor relies on API, BitHelper and Gui (code is on github.com/knokko/Gui).